AFA-Tooling/remind/gradesync_input/README.md

 # gradesync_input

-This folder contains the core input-processing logic for GradeSync's automated notification system.
+This folder contains the core input-processing logic for AutoRemind's automated notification system.
 It includes scripts to extract, parse, and transform grade-related data from a Google Sheet into formatted message requests.

 ## Files